Keyboard shortcuts

 # With notifications (default)

-cargo install voyager-verifier --features notifications
+cargo install --path crates/voyager --features notifications

 Verify Installation